 The usage of RAM is as a memory that is wiped whereas a hard drive is meant to retain data.

 While there are one or two other providers operating servers this way, it's not common and ExpressVPN is essentially the first big VPN service to offer this added security.

-Even in the unlikely case that someone was able to breach one of their servers, the next time the server is rebooted, it would be like a completely fresh install and any back doors an intruder had placed would no longer exist.
+Even in the unlikely case that someone was able to breach one of the ExpressVPN servers, the next time the server is rebooted, it would be like a completely fresh install and any back doors an intruder had placed would no longer exist.

-ExpressVPN offers apps for Android devices, Apple iOS, Windows, Mac and more.
+ExpressVPN offers easy to use VPN apps for Android devices, Apple iOS, Windows, Mac and more.

 So basically if you've got any kind of modern device, you'll be able to make use of the service.

-From the home screen of the app, you can simply connect without doing anything else.
+From the home screen of the ExpressVPN app, you can simply connect to fast speed servers without doing anything else.
 If you're a new user or just need quick one-click protection, you'll love this feature.

 We really like the new ‘Recent Location' options that adorn the home screen and let you connect quickly to your previous two used locations.

-If you need more server choice, a quick click to a second menu reveals ExpressVPN's ‘Recommended' locations and their ‘All Locations' list, both of which are self-explanatory.
+If you need more choice in servers, a quick click to a second menu reveals ExpressVPN's ‘Recommended' locations and their ‘All Locations' list, both of which are self-explanatory.